lucaswright167/lucaswright167.github.io/_pages/policy.md

 * [A letter to the California CCPA signed by over 40 research organizations, worker associations, and legal experts](https://laborcenter.berkeley.edu/wp-content/uploads/2024/02/Joint-Letter-to-the-California-Privacy-Protection-Agency-on-Worker-Protections-under-the-CCPA.pdf)
 * Reports from the [Center for Technology & Democracy](https://cdt.org/wp-content/uploads/2024/07/robo-bosses-072124-a11y.pdf), the [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/wp-content/uploads/2024/06/Ada-Lovelace-Institute-Code-and-conduct-FINAL-1906.pdf), the [Future of Privacy Forum](https://fpf.org/wp-content/uploads/2024/09/FINAL-State-AI-Legislation-Report-webpage.pdf), and the [Texas Public Policy Foundation](https://www.texaspolicy.com/wp-content/uploads/2024/11/2024-11-BTT-Responsible-AI-Policy-WhitingDunmoyer_FINAL.pdf).

 In 2023, I worked as a [COMPASS Fellow](https://www.asc.upenn.edu/research/centers/compass) for the National Telecommunications and Information Administration on their [request for comments](https://www.ntia.gov/issues/artificial-intelligence/ai-accountability-policy-report/overview) on federal policy for AI assurance.
-In addition to extracting and synthesizing key recommendation from over 1,400 public comments, I helped product the [AI Accountability Policy Report](https://www.ntia.gov/issues/artificial-intelligence/ai-accountability-policy-report).
+In addition to extracting and synthesizing key recommendations from over 1,400 public comments, I helped produce the [AI Accountability Policy Report](https://www.ntia.gov/issues/artificial-intelligence/ai-accountability-policy-report).

 I have also contributed to expert comments in response to federal requests, such as [this response](https://digitalcommons.osgoode.yorku.ca/cgi/viewcontent.cgi?article=1234&context=reports) on federal copyright policy.